mwaldl/codon_usage_in_zebrafish/README.md

 Input files should be provided within the following sub-folders of the  `raw` folder:

-- `gene_seqeunces`: fasta file with all zebrafish coding sequences as provided by ensembl (https://ftp.ensembl.org/pub/release-[releasID]/fasta/danio_rerio/cds/; adjust releaseID to fit your gene_counts file and appris annotation)
+- `gene_seqeunces`: a fasta file with all zebrafish coding sequences as provided by ensembl (https://ftp.ensembl.org/pub/release-[releasID]/fasta/danio_rerio/cds/; adjust releaseID to fit your gene_counts file and appris annotation)

-- `gene_counts`: file with gene counts per sample.
+- `gene_counts`: a file with gene counts per sample.
 It contains one row per gene; one column stating the `GeneType`, eg "protein coding" or "rRNA"; one column stating `GeneSymbol`, one column with the ensembl gene id (`ENSG`) and one column per sample respresenting the read count per gene.

-- `apris_data`: isoform annotation from appris (https://apprisws.bioinfo.cnio.es/pub/current_release/datafiles/danio_rerio/GRCz11/appris_data.appris.txt [as 16th of June 2024: ensembl104]
+- `apris_data`: a file with isoform annotation from appris (https://apprisws.bioinfo.cnio.es/pub/current_release/datafiles/danio_rerio/GRCz11/appris_data.appris.txt [as 16th of June 2024: ensembl104]

+### set up config

+The input files and some parameters are specified in the `config.yaml` file found in `config` folder.

+- `gene_isoforms_fasta`: 'Danio_rerio.GRCz11.cds.all.fa' -- name of fasta file with all zebrafish coding sequences located with in the raw/gene_seqeunces folder

+- `appris_annotation`: 'appris_data.appris.txt' -- name of appris annotation file located with in the raw/apris_data folder

+- `samples_tsv`: 'config/samples.tsv' -- path to file with sample meta data as described in "set up sample meta data" section

+- `raw_sequencing_counts`: 'raw_gene_counts_GeneSymbols_GeneTypes.tsv' -- name of gene counts file located with in the raw/gene_counts folder

+- `isoform_selection`: 'priority_principal_triple_longest' -- method for selecting representative isoform of gene

+- `RPM_cutoff`: 0 -- minimum coverage in RPM of a gene to be included in analyses

 ### set up sample meta data